jordan-yee/kakoune-git-mode/README.md

 | b       | show blame                        |
 | h       | hide diff/blame                   |

-## Default 'hunk-nav' user-mode mappings
+## Provided 'hunk-nav' mode mappings
 The 'hunk-nav' user-mode displays changes in the gutter, and triggers a locked user-mode with mappings for navigating the hunks using either the n/p or j/k keys.
 This user-mode is activated with the <N> key via the default 'git' user-mode.